doc-detective/doc-detective/README.md

 Capture an image of the current browser viewport.
 Supported extensions: .png

-To match previously captured screenshots to the current viewport, set `matchPrevious` to `true` and specify a `matchThreshold` value. `matchThreshold` is a value between 0 and 1 that specifies what percentage of an screenshot can change before the action fails.
-For example, a `matchThreshold` value of `0.1` makes the action pass of the screenshots are <= 10% different or fail if the screenshots are 11% or more different.
+To match previously captured screenshots to the current viewport, set `matchPrevious` to `true` and specify a `matchThreshold` value. `matchThreshold` is a value between 0 and 1 that specifies what percentage of a screenshot can change before the action fails.
+For example, a `matchThreshold` value of `0.1` makes the action pass if the screenshots are up to 10% different or fail if the screenshots are 11% or more different.
 Screenshot comparison is based on pixel-level image analysis.

 Format: